alexmccray23/uncle/README.md

 Neovim plugin for adding "C &CE" to the banners

 # rank_table.lua

 Neovim plugin for adding the "O RANK RANKPCT" row to Uncle stub tables

+# norank.lua
+Neovim plugin for adding the "NORANK" command to Uncle stub tables

+# series.lua
+Neovim plugin for formatting a series of questions